 Step 2: Review Financial Numbers

-There are two important financial numbers that you want to review in the application.
+Once an application is submitted, there are two important financial numbers that you want to review in the application.

 Combined income of the applicant group